 The evaluation team applied each ASE CEM work unit.
-The ST evaluation ensured the ST contains a description of the environment in terms of policies and assumptions, a statement of security requirements claimed to be met by the Galaxy Note 4, Galaxy Alpha & Galaxy Tab S 8.4 & 10.5 products that are consistent with the Common Criteria, and product security function descriptions that support the requirements.
+The ST evaluation ensured the ST contains a description of the environment in terms of policies and assumptions, a statement of security requirements claimed to be met by the Samsung Galaxy Note 4, Galaxy Note Edge, Galaxy Alpha, Galaxy Tab S 8.4 LTE & 10.5 LTE, & Galaxy Tab Active with KNOX 2 products that are consistent with the Common Criteria, and product security function descriptions that support the requirements.